Growing Tips for Aldrovanda

 Culture

 Aldrovanda is a moderate to challenging aquatic Carnivorous Plant to grow.
 It does best in a large tub or tank, 30 gallons or more, but even better in an outdoor bog pool.
 Add a 1-3” (2-8cm) layer of peat moss and leaf litter to the water.
 This releases tannins into the water that is critical to good Aldrovanda growth and reduces algal growth.
 Let the pool age for a week or more before introducing the Aldrovanda.
 It is important to include emergent plants in pots such as Cattail, Pickerel Weed, Water Lilies or Arrowhead Plant.
-Salvinia and Azolla are a good floating companion plant and are easy to grow.
+Salvinia and Frogbit are a good floating companion plant and are easy to grow.
 The leaf litter generated by these companion plants is essential to promote the growth of daphnia, protozoa and other aquatic “food.”
 In addition these companion plants keep algae growth to a minimum during the warm growing summer months.
 Aldrovanda prefers the sunny, yet lightly dappled sunlight among these plants.
 A companion Carnivorous Plant such as Utricularia inflata will consume extra nutrients from the water and it is good practice to remove half of the Utricularia periodically to remove the excess nutrients from the pool.
 The water can be a sphagnum peat slurry, with the Aldrovanda growing on the top.
 If grown outdoors the pool should be deep enough so that the pool bottom is below the frost line, about 18”-24” (45-60cm) in many areas.
 Aldrovanda prefers warm, partially sunny conditions among water lillies and reeds.
 It is tolerant of slightly basic waters of pH 7-7.9, but definitely prefers more acid pHs between 5.0-6.8.
 Aldrovanda needs free CO2 in the water, which is provided slowly and continuously by a nice peat/sand/leaf-litter bottom.
 Its growth can benefit from a yeast-based CO2 generator, slowly bubbling the gas through the water.
 Dissolved O2 can be quite low.
 Good water chemistry and rich prey abundance are the two most critical factors for healthy culture.
 Tadpoles, small fish and hervivorous snails can be pests, but the greatest threat is often filamentous algae.
 Living Infusoria Culture can help control algae growth.

 Propagation